aws-amplify/docs/docs/lib/project-setup/fragments/android/coroutines/coroutines.md

 To use it, import **`Amplify`** facade from `core-kotlin` instead of from `core`.

-With the Coroutines APIs, most Amplify functions are expressed as `suspend` functions:
+With the Coroutines APIs, most Amplify functions are expressed as `suspend` functions.
+Suspending functions can be launched using one of the [lifecycle-aware coroutine scopes](https://developer.android.com/topic/libraries/architecture/coroutines#lifecyclescope) in the Android Architecture components:

 ```kotlin
 import com.amplifyframework.kotlin.core.Amplify